BANKEX/FoodPay/README.md

    }
  ```

-* Next we will repeat this actions in delProduct function.
+Next we will repeat this actions in delProduct function.

 #### Functions: proceedToСheckout and setMoneyBack
 Сonsider proceedToСheckout and setMoneyBack functions.
 And more specifically - this part:
 ```javascript
 localStorage.setItem('pay', productId[1] + "," + productId[2] + "," + productId[3] + "," + productId[4] + "," + productId[5] + "," + productId[6] + "," + productId[7]);
 ```
 This piece of code used to get pay in tokens.
-Item ‘pay’ stores counts of every product.
+Item `pay` stores counts of every product.
 If you would like to add new product - push ```productId[num]``` value here!

 ### File: index.js